 - Add garlic next and fry for a minute until fragrant.

 - Add all ingredients (including cooked onion and garlic) to the blender and blend until smooth.
-Add more milk if the sauce is too thick.

 - Add tofu pasta sauce to a skillet, and heat until the sauce starts to simmer.
 Stir in cooked pasta of choice, and toss until everything is well mixed.
 Serve immediately while warm.